A complete data processing pipeline using LSL

 Once everything is set up and you are satisfied with data quality, you can start recording all of your streams in one file.
 For this, you should install the latest version of LabRecorder which you can find under releases.
 After starting the application, you should immediately see all the available streams in the network.
 If not, check if there is a problem with your network and/or firewall settings.
 You have to make sure that all computers are in the same network and that none of the connections and programs are blocked by your firewall.
 Just select all the relevant streams you want to record, choose a folder and filename and “Start” the recording.
 Note that in newer versions of LabRecorder, you can already make use of the BIDS standards.
 Once the session is over, “Stop” the recording and wait for the file to be written.

-- Based on MATLAB®: Use the provided function “load_xdf.m” to directly load the file into the MATLAB® workspace or just use EEGLAB which has an xdf importer that you can install.
+- Based on MATLAB®: Use the provided function “load_xdf.m” to directly load the file into the MATLAB® workspace or just use EEGLAB.
+Here, you can use the xdfimport extension to load XDF files.
+With the bva-io extension it is also possible to export data directly to the BrainVision data format.

 - Based on Python: There are also Python-based functions available.
 For convenience, you can also use MNELAB, a graphical user interface for MNE which provides a variety of analyzing tools (such as ICA) and can export to the BrainVision data format.